Lorenzo-Gandini/graph_protein_classification/README.md

 # Deep Learning Hackaton 2025

-This repository is based on the [winning solution](https://sites.google.com/view/learning-with-noisy-graph-labe/winners) of the challenge [IJCNN 2025 Competition: Learning with Noisy Graph Labels](https://sites.google.com/view/learning-with-noisy-graph-labe?usp=sharing).
+This repository is heavily reliant on the [winning solution](https://sites.google.com/view/learning-with-noisy-graph-labe/winners) of the challenge [IJCNN 2025 Competition: Learning with Noisy Graph Labels](https://sites.google.com/view/learning-with-noisy-graph-labe?usp=sharing).
  The approach leverages a **Variational Graph Autoencoder (VGAE)** to filter noisy data, a **ensemble of models** strategy to handle different types of noise, and a **weighted voting mechanism** to improve prediction accuracy.

-In addition to the methods proposed in the original repository, new losses are explored: SymmetricCrossEntropy (Wang et al. 2019), GeneralizedCrossEntropy (Zhang et al. 2018), Graph Centroid Outlier Discounting (Wani et al. 2023)
+In addition to the methods proposed in the original repository, new losses are explored: SymmetricCrossEntropy (Wang et al. 2019), GeneralizedCrossEntropy (Zhang et al. 2018), Graph Centroid Outlier Discounting (Wani et al. 2023) <br>
+Since Graph Centroid Outlier Discounting consistently produced the best results, we adopted it as our primary loss function.
 Several other techinques are explored, but not supported by the main script: Curriculum Learning, Co-Teaching, DivideMix <br>
 Authors: <br>
    - Flavio Ialongo 2000932